mrFlick72/reservation-service/README.md

 I disagree.
 I think that the correct load use case has the correct programming model have a reactive pipeline that remember a more functional programming style is cool but in some use case a little bit a over kill, the true way to do something unfortunately do not exist and it depends from many factors like: team knowledge, load use case, scaling motivation and so on.
-In any case if the load is excpeted to increase and the resources usage is an important matter webflux, reactor and r2dbc can help us to build a fully reactive and no blocking io pipeline.
+In any case if the load is excpeted to increase and the resources usage is an important matter webflux, reactor and R2DBC can help us to build a fully reactive and no blocking io pipeline.

-Only bad notice here is about the maturity of r2dbc. r2dbc unfortunatelly curentely is not release and spring data jdbc is in SNAPSHOT version but I hope that tose rpojects can reach the maturity soon.
+Only bad notice here is about the maturity of R2DBC.
+R2DBC unfortunately currentely is not release and Spring Data R2DBC is in SNAPSHOT version but I hope that these projects can reach the maturity soon.